 By making use of a simple Assess, Practise and Achieve model, we ensure that students are working at the right level and are making progress.

-Nothing engaging some students like competition.
-Year 7 Catch-up Numeracy with Emile multiplayer modes allow students to:
+Nothing engages some students like competition.
+Numeracy Intervention with Emile’s multiplayer modes allow students to: